intel/pepc/README.md

 ## Standalone version

-You can create a standalone version of this by cloning the repository and running a couple of commands, here is an example:
+You can create a standalone version of this tool by cloning the repository and running a couple of commands, here is an example:

 ```